North Leigh: School

 In 1721 Anne Perrott, wife of the Lord of the Manor, gave money to pay for a teacher and books for children in the village.
 By the 1830s the village had two schools, and in 1838 George Spencer-Churchill, 5th Duke of Marlborough gave a site for a new school building into which to merge them.
 The school was built with a Parliamentary grant and organised as a National School.
 The school often had more pupils than it was built for, and was enlarged in 1854, 1871 and 1885.
 It was reorganised as a junior school in 1928 and became a Church of England school in 1959.
 The school moved to a new building on a different site in 1967, and the old school building and teacher's house were sold as private housing in 1974.

 Amenities

+Stagecoach West route S7 serves North Leigh seven days a week.
+Buses run twice an hour to Witney in one direction, and to Oxford via Long Hanborough, Woodstock, Kidlington, and Oxford Parkway in the other.

 North Leigh F.C. is an association football club founded in 1908.
 It plays in the Southern Football League Division One Central.

 North Leigh has a Women's Institute.